charley04310/securing-devops/README.md

 - NestJS API: A Node.js-based API running on the local network, providing various functionalities.
 - MQTT Broker: Manages the MQTT communication within the local network, handling message publications and subscriptions.
-- PostgreSQL Database: A relational database used to store and retrieve data securely within the local network.
+- PostgreSQL Database: A relational database used to store and retrieve data Securingly within the local network.

 In this threat model, the HTTP and MQTT clients interact with the system through a reverse proxy, which serves as the entry point for all traffic.

-## Threats list
+### Threats list

-Peut etre plus granulaire dans le details

 **Threats to HTTP Client (HTTP Request and Response):**